-Our subsidiary Sasol Gabon S.A. has entered into a farm-in agreement with Perenco Oil & Gas Gabon S.A. for a 40% working interest in the DE-8 permit offshore Gabon (245,7 thousand undeveloped net acres).
-While the farm-in was approved in principle by the government in July 2017, the corresponding PSC amendment submitted to the authorities is awaiting formal approval as at 30 June 2018.
-In July 2018, the Government approved entry into the third exploration period of the licence, which expires in June 2021 and includes one commitment well.
+Our subsidiary Sasol Gabon S.A. entered into a farm-in agreement with Perenco Oil & Gas Gabon S.A. for a 40% working interest in the DE 8 permit offshore Gabon (245,7 thousand undeveloped net acres).
+The farm-in was approved in principle by the government in July 2017 and the corresponding PSC amendment submitted to the authorities was approved in August 2018.
+In July 2018, the Government granted its approval for the joint venture to enter the third exploration period of the licence, which expires in June 2021 and includes one commitment well.